Cannabinoid hyperemesis syndrome: Treatment

 Many traditional medications for nausea and vomiting are ineffective.
 Treatment is supportive and focuses on stopping cannabis use.
 Proper patient education includes informing patients that their symptoms are caused by their use of cannabis/cannabinoids, and that exposure to cannabinoids in the future are likely to cause their symptoms to return.
 Clinical pharmacists can play a role in administering this education, as well as encouraging patients to seek the assistance of mental health providers.
 Abstinence from cannabinoids currently remains the only definitive treatment.
 Cognitive behavioral therapy and motivational enhancement therapy are evidence-based outpatient treatment options for patients with cannabis use disorder.

 Symptomatic relief is noted with exposure to hot water (greater than 41°C, 106°F), which is mediated by TRPV – the capsaicin receptor.
 Assessing for dehydration (due to vomiting and hot showers) is important as it can lead to acute kidney failure, and this is easily treated with IV fluids.
 If dehydration is severe, hospitalization may be required.
 Based on the mechanism of the effect, some clinicians have used topical capsaicin cream applied to the periumbilical area in the treatment of acute CHS.
+Capsaicin cream can be applied topically to the abdomen when a patient experiences nausea and vomiting.
+This treatment works by targeting the TRPV1 receptor, which helps suppress vomiting by modulating a complex network of signaling pathways.
 The use of capsaicin as first-line treatment for CHS has been well tolerated, though the evidence for its effectiveness is limited.
 The use of hot water showers in the emergency department setting has been advocated in situations where topical capsaicin cream is unavailable, though the same precautions to hot water use (dehydration, burn injury) are required.
 While the relationship between CHS and relief with hot water is widely documented, it is not the experience of all individuals with this condition.

 The use of antipsychotics, such as haloperidol and olanzapine, have provided partial relief of symptoms in case-reports.
 The evidence for the use of benzodiazepines, such as lorazepam, has shown mixed results.
 Other drug treatments that have been tried, with unclear efficacy, include neurokinin-1 receptor antagonists, first-generation antihistamines (e.g. diphenhydramine), 5-HT_{3} receptor antagonists (e.g. ondansetron), and non-antipsychotic antidopaminergics (e.g. metoclopramide).

+Levomepromazine may be effective for CHS but it is not available in the United States.

 Acetaminophen has shown some benefit in case reports for alleviating headaches associated with CHS.
 Opioids can provide some relief of abdominal pain, but their use is discouraged due to the risk of worsening nausea and vomiting.